 effort in bringing Japanese and international contemporary visual arts.
 The

-museum is from 1979, but the beautiful building is from 1938, it survived world
+museum is from 1979 and the beautiful building is from 1938, it survived world

 war II when it was painted black to avoid detection.
 You'll find the work by